 - Westchester County Airport/White Plains Airport

-If you prefer to stay outside of the Hudson Valley, it is easy enough to travel to many parts of the Hudson Valley using the railroad.
+If you prefer to stay outside of the Hudson Valley, it is easy enough to travel to many parts of the Hudson Valley using the railroad or a car.

 Contrary to popular belief, there are several larger cities in the Hudson Valley and these hubs offer train service for those visiting from the North and the South.
 White Plains, Poughkeepsie and Albany are just a few that I can think of off the top of my head.